Samulsen/Tic-Tac-Toe/README.md

 Hey there,
 Welcome to my Tic Tac Toe App!
 The game and the app are simple enough.
-The UI consists of three pages and has additional sounds that underline the game logic and different animations.
+The UI consists of three pages and has an additional sound design that underlines the game logic and different animations.
 So it could make sense to turn your volume on!

 The first and default loaded page is the Homepage.
 It lets you choose between the Singleplayer and Multiplayer pages.